radu-gheorghiu/DE_Zoomcamp/week_1/README.md

 - taxi rides in the main dataset refer to a pick-up and drop-off location, which is replaced with an ID.
 The main table with lookup values for pick-up and drop-off can be [downloaded from here](https://s3.amazonaws.com/nyc-tlc/misc/taxi+_zone_lookup.csv)
 - for a detailed process of ingesting the data into the PostgreSQL database, have a look at the [<span style="color:yellow">test_notebook.ipynb</span>](test_notebook.ipynb) file

+---
+## PRO TIP (not course related):
+If like me, you accidentally commited a very large file (>100mb) in a previous commit and you can't push your changes to Github, you're now stuck.
+But, there's a solution.
+You can remove the file from the previous commit using this command:

+        git filter-branch --index-filter "git rm -rf --cached --ignore-unmatch path_to_file" HEAD

+You're welcome.

+---

 ## 3. <u>Connecting pgAdmin to Postgresql</u>

 - in order to run pgAdmin in a Docker container, we can use a command similar to the one in [<span style="color:yellow">pgAdmin_run_cmd.bat</span>](pgAdmin_run_cmd.bat)